 The adsorption isotherm provides essential information about the porosity in solids and there are significant variations in isotherm shape.
-According to IUPAC classification, the shapes of adsorption isotherm are shown in Figure 3.2.1.
-Type I isotherm is concave to the relative pressure (p/p^o) axis.
+According to IUPAC classification, the shapes of adsorption isotherm are shown in Figure 3.3 Type I isotherm is concave to the relative pressure $(p p^o)$ axis.
 It rises sharply at low relative pressures and reaches a plateau: the amount adsorbed by the unit mass of solid approaches a limiting value as $p/p^o \rightarrow 1$.
 The narrow range of relative pressure necessary to attain the plateau is an indication of a limited range of pore size and the appearance of a nearly horizontal plateau indicates a very small external surface area.
 The limiting adsorption is dependent on the available micropore volume.

-Type II isotherm is concave to the p/p^o axis, then almost linear and finally convex to the p/p^o axis.
-It indicates the formation of an adsorbed layer whose thickness increases progressively with increasing relative pressure until $p/p^o \rightarrow 1$.
+Type II isotherm is concave to the $p'p^o$ axis, then almost linear and finally convex to the $p'p^o$ axis.
+It indicates the formation of an adsorbed layer whose thickness increases progressively with increasing relative pressure until $p/p^o \to 1$.
 If the knee of the isotherm is sharp, the uptake at Point B is usually considered to represent the completion of the monomolecular layer and the beginning of the formation of the multimolecular layer.